 Time is the secret ingredient.
-From lactic and fruity aromas to complex roasted flavors, our cheeses are guided to
+From nutty and fruity aromas to complex roasted flavors, our cheeses are guided to perfection under the care of master affineurs.

 What is Affinage?